 - be flexible with your dates

-- explore the oneworld alliance route map here
+- explore the different flight and route options at the oneworld alliance route map here

 - be flexible with cities in Australia for departures and arrivals – ie. if you can’t find a long-haul flight ex-Adelaide, try Perth or Sydney.
 Don’t assume that the search results on Qantas’ site will have considered this option along with a domestic connection from your home city

-- you can book the initial flight(s) online yourself on the Qantas site.
-Use the multi-city tool for multiple flights.
-Be prepared for the possibility that you can’t book all the flights in one go, either because the Qantas’ site isn’t capable of handling complicated itineraries or the seats you want aren’t all available yet
+- book the initial flight(s) online yourself on the Qantas site.
+Use the multi-city tool if you can book multiple flights.
+It’s very unlikely all the flights in your itinerary will be available to book at the same time, since airlines release reward seats at different times.
+Also, Qantas’ site isn’t capable of handling complicated itineraries, and you may get an error message.

-- note that you cannot make a series of individual bookings online with different reference numbers and then ask for them to be “stitched” together
+- you cannot make a series of individual bookings online with different reference numbers and then ask for them to be “stitched” together

-- you’ll be charged 5000 points per person each time you make a change, like adding flights – this is an extra cost to factor into your planning.
-There’s no additional change fee if you’re flying in business or first class
+- you’ll be charged 5000 points per person each time you make a change via the Qantas call centre, like adding flights – this is an extra cost to factor into your planning

-- to calculate the total miles flown to make sure you don’t exceed the 35,000 mile limit, use the Great Circle Mapper tool.
+- to calculate the total miles flown to make sure you don’t exceed the 35,000 mile limit, use this mapping tool.
 Just type in the airport codes separated by hyphens (for example, MEL-LAX-JFK-LHR-HKG-MEL).
-You can search for the codes on the site.
+You can search for the codes on the site or use google.

 - you don’t have to finish in the city you started, but the booking system will calculate the distance back to the original departure airport in determining whether you’re within the 35,000 mile limit